WebAssembly/spec/proposals/gc/MVP.md

   - `heaptype ::= ... | eq`
   - the common supertype of all referenceable types on which comparison (`ref.eq`) is allowed

+* `data` is a new heap type
+  - `heaptype ::= ... | data`
+  - the common supertype of all compound data types, like struct and array types and possibly host-defined types, for which casts are allowed

 * `i31` is a new heap type
   - `heaptype ::= ... | i31`
   - the type of unboxed scalars

 * Note: heap types `func` and `extern` already exist via [reference types proposal](https://github.com/WebAssembly/reference-types), and `(ref null? $t)` via [typed references](https://github.com/WebAssembly/function-references)

+We distinguish these *abstract* heap types from *concrete* heap types `(type $t)`.
+Each abstract heap type is a supertype of a class of concrete heap types.
+Moreover, they form a small [subtype hierarchy](#subtyping).

 #### Reference Types